queengooborg/darkthemes/README.md

-# darkthemes
+# Vinyl's Dark Themes
-Dark themes for various websites to install with browser extensions like Stylus and Cascadea
+This repository contains the custom CSS to apply dark themes to various websites yet without one.